DataDog/logs-psa/POCs/token-based-routing-op-same-host/README.md

 ### Security Group

-- Use the same SG for the Splunk instances, OP instances, and LB
+- Use a common SG for the OP instances and LB
     - Allow traffic on the ports `8282`, `8383`, `8484`, and `8686` from the SG
+- Allow port `8080` from your sources to the ALB

 ### Target Groups